 - Submit graphics that are disproportionately large for the content.

-Extended summary in English (which is required only for non-English articles) should follow the structure of the manuscript but it must be longer (2,000-3,000 characters without spaces), representing a short version of the paper; it should be placed after the list of references or a list of tables and figures (if exists).
+The extended summary in English should follow the structure of the manuscript, but it must be longer (2,000-3,000 characters without spaces), representing a short version of the paper; it should be placed after the list of references or the list of tables and figures (where applicable).

 Published by the Institute of Social Sciences - Demographic Research Centre under a Creative Commons Attribution-NonCommercial 4.0